WHAT IS DENTISTRY?

 Visiting our office regularly will not only help keep your teeth and mouth healthy, but will also help keep the rest of your body healthy.
 Dental care is important because it:

 - Protects against periodontal (gum) disease, which can lead to tooth and bone loss

 - Prevents bad breath; brushing, flossing, and seeing us regularly will help reduce the amount of bacteria in your mouth that causes bad breath

 - Gives you a more attractive smile and increases your self-confidence

 - Helps keep teeth looking bright by preventing them from becoming stained by food, drinks, and tobacco

 - Strengthens your teeth so you can enjoy healthy, beautiful smiles for the rest of your life!

 Your teeth may feel fine, but it’s still important to see us regularly because problems can exist without your knowing.
-Your smile’s appearance is important, and Dr. King can help keep it healthy and looking beautiful.
+Your smile’s appearance is important, and Dr. Cowley can help keep it healthy and looking beautiful.